-One of things I usually do when reviewing such a collection is give an appraisal of each story … but you will understand (when reading it) that this will not work in this scenario.
-Like a feast of S. King stories, Brett has taken the time to provide lengthy notes at the end of each one.
+One of things I usually do when reviewing such a collection is give an appraisal of each story … but you will understand (when reading) such a tact will not work in this particular scenario.
+Like a feast of King stories, Brett has taken the time to provide lengthy notes at the end of each one.
 The resultant outcome of this is something like a delicious banquet that’s more on par with a classic album, each story finely dissected and put under a microscope so we can see the genesis behind each tale.
-Any detailed breakdown will only spoil what Brett has in store for you .
-And what he has in the offing here is one of the most entertaining pieces of Australian dark fiction to come along in years.
+Any detailed breakdown will only spoil what Brett has in store for you ... and what he has in the offing here is one of the most entertaining pieces of Australian dark fiction to come along in years.

 Throughout it all, you can feel the inspiration and personal homage’s to an author like Richard Laymon, but a reader will also hear a pertinent new Australian voice, one that isn’t bogged down in the past or feels dated in any way.
-On the surface - and taking off my professional voice for the briefest of moments – it’s no wonder that the stories here spoke to me: the author and I both live in the same country, are products of the same culture and grew up on a steady diet of the same literature.
-Brett McBean is the contemporary Australian voice for a new millennium and beyond.
+On the surface - and taking off my professional voice for the briefest of moments – it’s no wonder these stories spoke to me: the author and I both live in the same country, are products of the same culture, and grew up on a steady diet of the same literature.
+Brett McBean is the contemporary Australian voice for a new millennium.